-On Saturday I spoke with an atheist who made a repeated claim: “Jesus was a hypocrite.”
+On one occasion I spoke with an atheist who made a repeated claim: “Jesus was a hypocrite.”
 No matter how many times I asked him for evidence, he couldn’t point to any.
 Plenty in me.
 Plenty in himself.
 Innumerable instances in Christian history.
 But none in Christ Himself.

 We say one thing but mean/think/do another.
 Everyone’s a hypocrite.
 Except Jesus.

 But that should shock us more than it does.
 You see no-one had more scope for hypocrisy than Jesus.
 Because no-one preached the kind of life that Jesus preached.
 Let’s just take five statements from the sermon on the mount:

 Such talk opens Him up to the closest scrutiny.
 He has set the bar so high, even to the point of saying “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 (Matthew 5:48)

 If my opponents were baying for my blood I can imagine a paralysing fear over the scandals they may dig up.
 But think of the claims which Christ’s enemies could hold Him to.
 The merest flaw would open Him instantly to the charge of hypocrisy.
 Instead, what do we see?
 Perfect integrity.
 Not even His harshest critics could make their charges stick.
 Here is the one Man in whom life and lip speak the same language.